Our company is only as good as the people behind it, and we're as proud of our team as we are of our work.

 If you’d like to achieve similar results, please don’t hesitate to call us on 01884 258430 for a friendly, no-obligation chat.

 At JP Associates, we are proud of our independent professional reputation and strive to pursue ‘best practice’ throughout our operations.
-To this end, in 2011 we achieved ISO 9001 and ISO 14001 accreditation for our business and environmental management systems and although in 2020 we have decided not to renew our external accreditation, we continue to operate to an ISO-compliant system.
+To this end, in 2011 we achieved ISO 9001 and ISO 14001 accreditation for our business and environmental management systems and although in 2020 we decided not to renew our external accreditation, we continue to operate to an ISO-compliant system.

 Our comprehensive Health & Safety Policy has been provided by H&S advisor Tony Lane of AM Lane Ltd, a Registered H&S Consultant with more than 20 years’ experience in arboriculture and providing health and safety advice to tree surgery, forestry and landscape businesses.
 All of our consultants hold CSCS cards.

 To further reassure clients, all JP Associates' work is covered by a comprehensive suite of insurance policies including £5m professional indemnity.
-In addition, we are certified SMAS Worksafe Consultants and are Constructionline Silver level suppliers.
+In addition, we are certified SMAS Worksafe Consultants.
 Two of our associate consultants are Advanced QTRA Licensed Users and all are members of the Arboricultural Association.

 To underpin this ethos, we run a full CAD program and GIS system to allow us to produce plans and other documents in a variety of formats.